BrigtHaavardstun/Ternary-Search/venv/TernarySearch.md

 By iteratively picking a new $i$ inside the range containing the global minimum and applying the rules above, one would find the global minimum.

 To take a step back I would like to point out a rather fun connection between Ternary Search and Binary Search.
 Whereas Binary Search searches for a value X in a given number space f(x), Ternary Search searches for a global minimum, which in fact is the same as looking for 0 in f'(x).
-Some might therefore say Ternary Search is Binary Search on the derivative of the original search function.
+You could therefore say Ternary Search is Binary Search on the derivative of the original search function.

 As promised we know give a formal definition on what is a "convex list" – e.g. we can use Ternary Search.